-The Story Behind Dorothea Lange’s Iconic “Migrant Mother” Photograph and How She Almost Didn’t Take Itby Maria Popova
+The Story Behind the Iconic “Migrant Mother” Photograph and How Dorothea Lange Almost Didn’t Take Itby Maria Popova

 How a serendipitous hand-lettered sign changed the history of photojournalism.